ladybug-tools/spider-covid-19-viz-3d/README.md

 * Global stats displays on start up
 * deaths/cases % added to globals stats and to pop-ups
 * Add spread to black bars
+* Add new cases at top of bar

+Done

+* Mortality rate: deaths divided by confirmed cases > show as increased radius of black cylinder

 ### 2020-03-17 ~ Theo